.png)

 - Earn a regular salary

-Coverage typically starts from the first day of employment, not after probation.
+Coverage starts from the first day of employment, not after probation.

 What benefits does SSO Thailand provide?

-These benefits are tied directly to the employee’s contribution history and social security number, making accurate payroll reporting critical.
+These benefits are tied directly to an employee's contribution history and social security number, which makes accurate payroll reporting — especially around the new wage ceiling — critical for employees' future claims.

 Read next: Understanding Thailand's Employee Welfare Fund

-Under SSO Thailand, social security contributions are shared between the employer and the employee.
-Under Section 33 of Thailand’s Social Security Act, both parties contribute a fixed percentage of monthly wages, with these contributions funding the benefits employees rely on throughout their working life, from healthcare access to retirement payouts.
+Under SSO Thailand, social security contributions are shared equally between the employer and the employee.
+Under Section 33 of Thailand's Social Security Act, both parties contribute a fixed 5% of monthly wages, calculated against a statutory wage ceiling.

-Once an employee is eligible, contributions are mandatory, and employers are responsible for calculating, deducting, and submitting them correctly every payroll cycle.
+Once an employee is eligible, contributions are mandatory.
+Employers are responsible for calculating, deducting, and submitting contributions correctly every payroll cycle.

 - Government contribution: Paid separately by the state

-Both the employer and employee contributions are calculated from the same salary base and must be submitted together to the Social Security Office each month.
+Both contributions are calculated from the same salary base and must be submitted together to the Social Security Office by the 15th of the following month.

 Example:

-From the employer’s side, the matching 750 baht must be submitted alongside payroll filings to remain compliant.
+From the employer's side, the matching THB 875 must be submitted alongside payroll filings to remain compliant.

 Understanding the Social Security Number in Thailand

-A social security number in Thailand is a unique number given to an employee registered in SSO Thailand.
-This number is permanent to the employee, and as long as he or she works in Thailand, it will be used even after switching jobs.
+A social security number in Thailand is a unique identifier issued to every employee registered under SSO Thailand.
+This number is permanent — it travels with the employee across jobs and remains active as long as they work in Thailand.

-For employers, maintaining accurate Social Security records is a critical compliance requirement and is often a key focus during HR audits.
+Maintaining accurate social security records is a key compliance requirement and a common focus area during HR audits.

 Using a centralized HR and payroll system like Omni HR can simplify this process, ensuring employee records, including Social Security numbers, are accurate, up to date, and easily accessible whenever needed.